Climate-based tomato planting guide for Wetaskiwin, Alberta

 Main risk: The season often runs out before the crop finishes well.

-How Frost Affects Tomatoes in Wetaskiwin
+How Frost Affects Planting Dates for Tomatoes in Wetaskiwin

 Wetaskiwin usually has about 117 frost-free days, with a typical last spring frost around May 20 and a typical first fall frost around September 14.